aish-1509/SC1015_Project/README.md

 3. Data Resampling
 4. Logistic Classification

+## Problem Statement
+- Can we predict if a wine is good based on its attributes?

+## Conclusion

+## What We have Learnt

 ## Contributors
 - @aish-1509 - Data Extraction, Data Visualisation
 - @JJChong77 - Data Resamlping
 - @JonasChua - Logistic Classification

-## Problem Statement
-- Can we predict if a wine is good based on its attributes?

-## Tools Used
-- Logistic Classification (XGBoost)

-## Conclusion

-## What We have Learnt

 ## References
 - <https://archive.ics.uci.edu/ml/datasets/wine+quality>